 Another structure worthy of note in the former Venture/Frank's/Office Depot strip mall is visible to the left in the next frame:

-That's a minaret, an architectural feature of Islamic mosques.
+, an architectural feature of Islamic mosques.
 These have been around since the 8th Century.
 Uh, yeah, like 80 years after Muhammad's death.
 Frame it now, that's about the time when the Mississippians were thriving over in Cahokia.
 That's some amazing stuff.
 And true to St. Louis' recent history of surface parking lot lust-at-all-cost, we have here in Bevo our most prominent example of this holy monument right in the middle of baking, vacant asphalt.
 A strange dichotomy if you ask me.
 All that aside, I am glad there is a place that Bosnians and other religious Muslims can get their worship on in my beloved South City.
 It really is a striking monument:

 There are many other places of worship in Bevo, including the former St. John The Baptist church and former high school, recently abandoned by the Arch Diocese in May, 2008: